-Whereas the modern heart of Prague beats in Wenceslas Square, the city’s past is kept very much alive in the Old Town Square.
-Although it has inevitable become in some ways a tourist trap – what with its top dollar ice cream stalls, never-ending parties of guided tours, and invading Segways (look out for these contraptions) – one cannot help but marvel at the immense amount of preserved history to be found huddled in this one small space.
+Whereas the modern heart of Prague beats in Wenceslas Square, the city’s past is kept alive in the Old Town Square.
+Although it has inevitably become in some ways a tourist trap – what with its top dollar ice cream stalls, never-ending parties of guided tours, and invading Segways (look out for these contraptions) – one cannot help but marvel at the immense amount of preserved history to be found huddled in this one small space.

-The Old Town Square has always been a centre of celebration.
-Nowadays, crowds throng here for the final of an international ice hockey match, or to take in the delights of the Christmas market, but in the past, people assembled for arguably more decisive moments, such as the welcoming in of the foundation of the Republic of Czechoslovakia in 1918, and 1989’s wild celebrations in which Czechs rung in the return of democracy to their country.
+The Old Town Square has always been a centre of the celebration.
+Nowadays, crowds throng here for the final of an international ice hockey match, or to take in the delights of the Christmas market, but in the past, people assembled for arguably more decisive moments, such as the welcoming in of the foundation of the Republic of Czechoslovakia in 1918, and 1989’s wild celebrations in which Czechs rang in the return of democracy to their country.

 Yet the Square is not just a centre of celebration; it also harbours a much darker history – one of invasion, execution and defenestration (more of which in a moment).

-1. A hub of tourists is almost permanently centred around the Square’s Old Town Hall – a 14th century building of which the centrepiece is its Astronomical Clock, added in 1410 by imperial clockmaker Mikuláš of Kadaň.
+1. A hub of tourists is almost permanently centred around the Square’s Old Town Hall – a 14th-century building of which the centrepiece is its Astronomical Clock, added in 1410 by imperial clockmaker Mikuláš of Kadaň.
 On the hour, a sea of tourists gaze upwards at the clock, as a figurine depicting Death tolls a bell and inverts his hourglass, and the 12 Apostles parade past little windows above the clock.
 In recent years, because many have found this scene to be somewhat anti-climactic, a trumpeter also bellows out of fanfare from the top of the tower.
-The clock face itself is an almost impossibly intricate; it depicts 24-hour European time, Traditional Bohemian time and the hours of sunrise and sunset.
+The clock faces itself is almost impossibly intricate; it depicts 24-hour European time, Traditional Bohemian time and the hours of sunrise and sunset.

-6. Walk down the right side of the Estates Theatre and follow Ovocný trh round to the left, where you will stumble upon the House of the Black Madonna – an extremely rare example of Czech Cubism, a movement which existed the very breadth of time between 1910 and 1914, and was killed off by the advent of World War One.
-The House of the Black Madonna houses two places of great interest; the first is a Cubist museum and gift shop; the second, the painstakingly restored Grand Café Orient, where you can enjoy a thick hot chocolate or glass of wine, while listening to classical music tinkled out on the grand piano.
+6. Walk down the right side of the Estates Theatre and follow Ovocný trh round to the left, where you will stumble upon the House of the Black Madonna – a scarce example of Czech Cubism, a movement which existed the very breadth of time between 1910 and 1914, and was killed off by the advent of World War One.
+The House of the Black Madonna houses two places of great interest; the first is a Cubist museum and gift shop; the second, the painstakingly restored Grand Café Orient, where you can enjoy a thick hot chocolate or glass of wine while listening to classical music tinkled out on the grand piano.
 If this building has whetted your appetite for Czech Cubism, you should also see the Josef Chochol-designed villa located on the river up towards Vyšehrad.

 7. Now join onto Celetná, where you will immediately meet the gaze of the Powder Tower – a Gothic structure that was once part of the city’s defences.
-It was also the place where – until 1836 – Bohemian monarchs would pass through on their way to coronation at St. Vitus Cathedral.
-Today, you can walk up its 186 steps and enjoy one of the best views of the New Town.
+It was also the place where – until 1836 – Bohemian monarchs would pass through on their way to the coronation at St. Vitus Cathedral.
+Today, you can walk up its 186 steps and enjoy one of the best views of New Town.